Systems of linear equations: An equation of a line

 We have seen that solutions of the form #\blue p \cdot x + \green q\cdot y+\purple r=0# have a line as solutions.
 We have also seen that the linear formula #y = a\cdot x+b# has a line as a graph.
 Hence, there are two ways of describing the equation of a line.

-Because the coefficient of #y# is not equal to zero in the given equation, it is possible to reduce the equation to the form #y=a\cdot x+b#.
+Because the coefficient of #y# is not equal to zero in the given equation, it can be reduced to the form #y=a\cdot x+b#.
 We achieve this form through reduction:

 \[\begin{array}{rcl}